Skip to main content

 Frequently Asked Questions

-Can an undocumented California worker file a workers' compensation claim?
+Can an undocumented California worker file a workers' comp claim?

-Yes, under California Labor Code §3351, California workers' compensation coverage extends to every worker regardless of immigration status.
-The California Supreme Court confirmed the rule in Reyes v.
-Van Elk Ltd. (2007).
-An undocumented worker injured on the job has the same right to file a DWC-1, the same right to medical treatment under California Labor Code §4600, and the same right to indemnity as any other employee.
-Immigration status is not a defense to a §3351 claim.
+Yes.
+Under Labor Code 3351, workers' comp coverage extends to every worker regardless of immigration status.
+The California Supreme Court confirmed this in Reyes v.
+Van Elk Ltd. in 2007.
+An undocumented worker injured on the job has the same right to file a DWC-1, receive medical treatment, and receive indemnity as any documented employee.

-Can a California employer report an undocumented worker to immigration in retaliation?
+Can a California employer report an undocumented worker to immigration after a claim?

-No, under California Labor Code §244, a California employer may not threaten to report a worker to immigration authorities in retaliation for exercising labor rights, including filing a workers' compensation claim.
-California Labor Code §132a adds remedies: reinstatement, back wages, a $10,000 increase in compensation, and costs up to $250.
-Together with California Labor Code §3351, the statutes create a strong protective framework for undocumented California injured workers exercising claim rights.
+No. Under Labor Code 244, a California employer may not threaten to report a worker to immigration authorities as retaliation for exercising labor rights, including filing a comp claim.
+Labor Code 132a provides additional remedies including reinstatement and a $10,000 penalty increase in compensation.
+Both statutes protect every worker regardless of status.

-California Labor Code §3351 reaches every California employee whose injury arises out of and in the course of employment, including farm workers, day laborers, and most gig workers properly classified as employees.
-The classification question (employee vs. independent contractor) is separately controlled by the California ABC test from Dynamex and AB 5.
-Once classified as an employee, §3351 extends California workers' compensation coverage regardless of immigration status under the Reyes v.
-Van Elk (2007) rule.
+Yes.
+Labor Code 3351 reaches every California employee whose injury arises from employment.
+This includes farm workers, day laborers, and most workers properly classified as employees.
+The classification question is separately controlled by the Labor Code 2775 ABC test.
+Once classified as employees, Labor Code 3351 extends full comp coverage regardless of immigration status.

-Does an undocumented California injured worker have a right to a Spanish interpreter?
+Does an undocumented worker have the right to a Spanish interpreter at the WCAB?

 Get your case evaluated in 60 seconds.